MionKit/mion/packages/router/README.md

   /** Function that transforms the path before finding a route */
   pathTransform: undefined,

-  /**
-   * Configures the fieldName in the request/response body
-   * used to send/receive route's params/response
-   * */
-  routeFieldName: undefined,

   /** Enables automatic parameter validation */
   enableValidation: true,